-Whether your child is dealing with a toothache or some type of dental injury, the best thing to do is try to remain calm and give our office a call right away.
+Whether your child is dealing with a toothache or some type of dental injury, the best thing to do is try to remain calm and give our dental office a call right away.
 Our team will walk you through how to handle the situation over the phone and schedule an appointment to see you as soon as possible.
-If you’re unable to head straight to our office for any reason, be sure to follow these first-aid tips:
+If you’re unable to head straight to our dental office for any reason, be sure to follow these first-aid tips:

 Start by cleaning the affected tooth thoroughly.
 Have your child rinse with warm water and/or use dental floss to dislodge any food or foreign object that’s causing discomfort.
-If pain persists, contact our office.
+If pain persists, contact our dental office.
 DO NOT place aspirin on the gum tissue or aching tooth.
-If your child’s face swells, apply cold compresses and call our office immediately.
+If your child’s face swells, apply cold compresses and call our dental office immediately.

 Have them rinse their mouth with warm water to clean the area and try to recover as much of the tooth that you can, placing the pieces in a safe container.
 If the remaining tooth is causing irritation within the mouth, you can cover it with a piece of sugarless gum or some dental wax.